Throughout the Studio Tour, our helpful and friendly staff will be on hand to assist you, ensuring that you have the best possible experience.

-Carer tickets can be added to an existing booking by contacting the Visitor Services team on 0800 640 4550 or by emailing [email protected].
+Carer tickets can be added to an existing booking by contacting the Visitor Services team.
 Alternatively, you can purchase all tickets via the Visitor Services team if preferred.

 We welcome all fully trained assistance dogs into the Studio Tour.
 Due to the nature of the Studio Tour, we are unable to accommodate assistance dogs in training.